 How to Get the Best HELOC Rates

 While it may be fairly easy for a homeowner to qualify for a home equity credit line, getting a great interest rate on the borrowed money is far more difficult.
-Lenders look for “excellence” in the areas mentioned above, as well as a few other elements to prove that a borrower is highly likely to pay back and is worthy of a great rate.
+Lenders look for “excellence” in the items mentioned above, as well as in a few other areas to assess a borrower’s likelihood of making their payments.

 Borrowers who meet these criteria can expect the best interest rates that lenders offer, which can be anywhere between 0-3 percent above the U.S. Prime Rate.

 When trying to get the best interest rate from a lender, wise borrowers will also consider all of the fees associated with the HELOC as well.
 Some lenders will offer phenomenal rates, sometimes even matching the U.S. Prime Rate.
-However, the fees on the credit line may balance out the savings of the low interest rate.
+However, the fees on the credit line may outweigh the savings associated with the low interest rate.